What Important Screenings Should I Get at My Yearly Wellness Exam?

 Your primary care physician will review your vital signs including weight, height, blood pressure, heart rate, respiration rate and temperature during your visit.
 It is crucial to understand what each one means and familiarize yourself with the numbers you should be hitting.
 Your doctor can calculate your BMI based on your weight and height to determine if you are at a healthy weight.
-Your doctor can recommend dietary improvements and a plan to help you get to a healthy weight.
+Your doctor can recommend dietary improvements and a plan to help you achieve weight goals.

 Ask your doctor if he or she recommends any labs and if so, make sure you understand why.

-Are there any vaccines you’re missing or that require a booster?
+Are there any vaccinations you’re missing or that require a booster?
 Discuss with your physician for his or her recommendation.
-If you are visiting a new doctor bring a copy of your vaccination records.
-Your wellness exam is also a good time to get your yearly flu shot if you didn’t get one at the start of the season.
+If you are visiting a new doctor, bring a copy of your vaccination records.
+Your wellness exam is also a good time to get your yearly flu shot if you haven’t gotten one at the start of the season.

 Check with your doctor to see if any tests require you to fast the night before.
 Fasting ensures that your screenings produce the most accurate results.
-The fasting period usually is nine to 12 hours before your test.
+The fasting period is usually 9 to 12 hours before your test.
 If you can’t go that long without food, try to schedule your appointment in the morning.

 If you have been experiencing feelings of depression or anxiety, now is the best time to speak with your primary care physician.
-He or she can provide you with resources to speak with a counselor or discuss if you’ll need further follow-up to discuss medications or treatment plans.
+He or she can provide you with resources, recommended counselor support or discuss further follow-up for necessary medications or treatment plans.

 Health Exams for Men

 - Abdominal aortic aneurysm screening.
 This is a one-time screening ultrasound for men between the ages of 65-75 who have a history of smoking.
 This will assess if the aorta is enlarged.